AlirezaAzadbakht/Machine-Vision/Bag-of-Visual-Words/README.md

 # Bag of Visual Words

-in this project we follow the steps in wikipedia and towarddatascience post about BoVW

-toward data scinece post about BoVW is not compleme and correct we just use it to get the main idea https://towardsdatascience.com/bag-of-visual-words-in-a-nutshell-9ceea97ce0fb
+in this project, we follow the steps in Wikipedia and toward data science post about BoVW toward data science post about BoVW is not complete and correct we just use it to get the main idea https://towardsdatascience.com/bag-of-visual-words-in-a-nutshell-9ceea97ce0fb

 https://en.wikipedia.org/wiki/Bag-of-words_model_in_computer_vision